-- 1. Membership is limited to HBU students, or combination of students, faculty, and/or staff. - The petitioning group's purpose, actions, or activities do not conflict with the Christian or educational missions of the University; in particular, they do not conflict with the Preamble or the University's bylaws. - 3.
-The petitioning group can meet three (3) times to create a constitution & bylaws & to secure a faculty/staff advisor. - 4.
-Submit initial request including constitution, bylaws, preliminary roster (at least five HBU students), purpose of organization and faculty/staff advisor contact information to the Director of Student Involvement via HuskySync.
+- 1. Membership is limited to HBU students, or combination of students, faculty, and/or staff. - 2.
+The petitioning group's purpose, actions, or activities do not conflict with the Christian or educational missions of the University; in particular, they do not conflict with the Preamble or the University's bylaws. - 3.
+The petitioning group can meet three (3) times to create a constitution & bylaws, to secure a faculty/staff advisor, and to gain student interest. - 4.
+Submit initial request including constitution, bylaws, preliminary roster (at least ten HBU students), purpose of organization and faculty/staff advisor contact information to the Director of Student Involvement.
 The Department Chair and Dean must submit approval for academic groups to the Director of Student Involvement.
 Religious groups must also submit a Statement of Doctrine for consideration. - 5.
 Paperwork will be forwarded to the Student Government Association (SGA) for comment. - 6.
-SGA will forward comments and paperwork back to the Director of Student Involvement for review with the Vice President of Student Life. - 7.
+SGA will forward comments and paperwork back to the Director of Student Involvement for review with the Associate Dean of Student Development. - 7.
 The Office of Student Involvement will notify in writing the petitioning group of the final decision.
-Notifications will be done via HuskySync (OrgSync). - 8.
+Notifications will be done via email or personal delivery. - 8.
 If the group is granted recognition, the three (3) highest ranking officers must attend an Organization Training and Risk Management Training. - 9.
 General Social Greek Organizations: The HBU Expansion Policies for Social Greek Organizations may be obtained through the Office of Student Involvement.